PreciselyData/Private-Spatial-APIs/docs/guides/gke/QuickStartGKE.md

 spring.security.oauth2.resourceserver.jwt.issuer-uri: "<ingress external ip>/auth/realms/<your realm name>"
 ...
 ```
-Note: the property `oauth2.required-authority` restricts service access to the users who have at least the ’user’ client role by default.
+> NOTE: the property `oauth2.required-authority` restricts service access to the users who have at least the ’user’ client role by default.
 It can be configured to any spatial client roles.
 A value "" will disable the restriction.

 Restart all services to pick up the configuration changes
 ```